Thor110/Expanded-Galaxy-Port/README.md

 README.md - the readme.md file.

-create-release.bat - a batch file for creating the release 7zip file.
+update-modules.bat - A batch file used for updating the .mod files inside the "Expanded Galaxy Port Installer\tslpatchdata\modules" directory using those from the "Modules Source" folder.

-version.txt - this text file contains the version number and is used by "create-release.bat" in order to number and name the 7zip file it produces.
+version.txt - the current version number.

 ## Installation